-The programme is limited to 100 places and is open to third-year students (including international), and alumni that have graduated within the past year.
+The programme is limited to 100 places and is open to final-year, Master's and PhD students (home and international), as well as alumni that have graduated within the past two years.

 Expert advice from BCU academics and local business leaders

-Over the ten weeks, participants attend taught sessions, learning vital skills in:
+Over the eight weeks, participants attend taught sessions, learning vital skills in: